pdx-cs-rust-web/homework_1/README.md

 - *Discovery:* I found this bug by using Postman.
 I also added code to the client portion of the application to verify I was receiving the same results.
 - *Why:* I believe the bug is occurring primarily based on the code on lines 18-26 (of backend/src/handlers.rs).
 - *How to Reproduce:* After starting up the backend API, simplest way to reproduce is to point a web browser to http://localhost:8088/questions.
 The default question should be displayed in JSON format.
 Refreshing this screen in the browser should display more results (duplicates of the default question) in JSON.
+- *Fix Recommended:* Create a Default Question into the mock database only when it is empty.

 **Bug 2**